Starbucks moves U.S. payment processing from Square to Chase

-LOS ANGELES (Reuters) - Starbucks Corp on Thursday said it was moving its U.S. payment processing from start-up Square Inc to Chase Commerce Solutions, a division of JPMorgan Chase & Co..
+LOS ANGELES, Oct 22 (Reuters) - Starbucks Corp on Thursday said it was moving its U.S. payment processing from start-up Square Inc to Chase Commerce Solutions, a division of JPMorgan Chase & Co..

 The move starts immediately and is expected to be fully complete by Spring 2016, Starbucks said.